getodk/docs/docs/central-api-project-management.rst

 **GET /v1/projects/{projectId}/assignments/forms**

+.. raw:: html

-Returns a summary of all *Form-specific*\  Assignments within this Project.
+  <p>Returns a summary of all <em>Form-specific</em> Assignments within this Project.
 This endpoint is meant to simplify the task of summarizing all Form permissions within a Project at a glance and in one transactional request.
-Because it is necessary to specify which Form each Assignment is attached to, returned results form this endpoint include an ``xmlFormId``\  field.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to expand the ``actorId``\  into a full ``actor``\  objects.
-The Role reference remains a numeric ID and the Form reference remains a string ID.
+Because it is necessary to specify which Form each Assignment is attached to, returned results form this endpoint include an <code>xmlFormId</code> field.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to expand the <code>actorId</code> into a full <code>actor</code> objects.
+The Role reference remains a numeric ID and the Form reference remains a string ID.</p>

 .. dropdown:: Request